cbcrg/tcoffee/docs/tcoffee_manual.rst

 ------------------
 T-Coffee will align nucleic acid (DNA and RNA) and protein sequences alike.
 T-Coffee is also able to use other type of information such as secondary and tertiary structure information (for protein or RNA sequences with a known/predicted structure), sequence profiles, trees....

 ..
-Hint:: To have an rough idea, on an average computer, T-Coffee can easily align up to a 200 sequences, about 1000 amino acid long in about ~20min.
+Hint:: To have a rough idea, on an average computer, T-Coffee can easily align up to a 200 sequences, about 1000 amino acid long in about ~20min.
 Never try to align more than 1000 sequences without using T-Coffee fast modes !!!

 How can I use it?
 -----------------